During the peak shopping season – Black Friday, Cyber Monday, Thanksgiving, Christmas and New Year – the scammers gear up for a killing!

 This is a great way for the scammers to get ransomware onto your computer.

-Delete the email immediately and empty your recycle (or trash) bin while you’re at it.
+So take great care when you open emails from delivery companies – delete any suspicious emails immediately and empty your recycle (or trash) bin while you’re at it.

 Be extremely careful of opening any email attachments if you don’t know what they are, and always check and verify the originating email address before you do so.